 Teeth proved a problem -- they have a different water content than bone, and didn't all get caught by the scan -- so I just left them out.

 I also joined the mandible to the skull to facilitate printing.
 Otherwise, that joint gets really thin, and you would have to print out multiple parts.

 I'm releasing this under a attrib, CC, share-alike license.
 I would love to see all kinds of weird stuff derived from it (even commercial stuff is OK) -- just drop me a line of you make something awesome!!

 I don't yet own a Makerbot, so I couldn't test this puppy out, but based on the overhangs which are possible in other designs, I think the orientation I have the file in is the best chance for success.
 You may need to add a post between the lower and upper jaw to keep it from sagging.
 If you make a revised version that prints, let me know, and be sure to re-share.

 Liked ByView All

 Dominic's Skull by dmuren is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure dmuren would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure dmuren would love to see what you've printed.
+Please document your print and share a Make with the community.